brandonlea/LFC-Fan-Page/README.md

 ## Wireframes

-Wireframes was designed by using Balsamiq Wireframes, I followed best pratice by doing Mobile version first then Tablet then follow with Desktop.
+Wireframes was designed by using Balsamiq Wireframes, I followed best practice by doing Mobile version first then Tablet then follow with Desktop.

 [Mobile Wireframe](docs/wireframes/Mobile.png "Mobile Wireframe")